-Squam's Loon Population and LPC's Management Activities in 2019
+Squam's Loon Population and LPC's Management Activities in 2018 and 2019

 Squam Lake's loon population in 2019 includes 12 pairs loons, the same number as in 2018.
-In 2019, 4 chicks hatched on Squam Lake and all four survived.
-By comparison, 6 chicks hatched in 2018, but only 3 of those survived (Figure 1).
-Squam Lake had 11 nesting attempts in 2019 between 10 pairs-one more nesting pair and nesting attempt than in 2018.
+Six chicks hatched on Squam Lake in 2018, a marked improvement over the single chick that hatched in 2017, and three chicks survived (Figure 1).
+To date in 2019, 4 chicks have hatched on Squam Lake and two nests are still active.

-Eight nests failed on Squam in 2019.
-Causes of nest failure included: loon intrusions (2 nests), the death of a pair member, black flies, mammalian predation, overincubation, abandonment after the eggs rolled out of the nest, and abandonment for unknown causes.
+To date in 2019, Squam Lake has had 6 nest failures.
+Causes of nest failure included: loon intrusions, the death of a pair member, black flies, mammalian predation, and abandonment for unknown causes.

-Squam had a welcome increase in the rate of nesting (0.83 nesting pairs/territorial pair) and chick survival this year (1.00 chicks surviving/chicks hatched), resulting in an increase in the overall reproductive rate of chicks surviving/territorial pair (CS/TP; 0.33).
-This is the highest CS/TP on Squam since 2011.
-Nonetheless, the reproductive success of Squam's loon pairs remains far below pre-2005 levels, and productivity has remained low since the period of critical decline in 2005-2007.
-Loon breeding success from 2008-2019 of 0.20 CS/TP is less than half the statewide average and far less than the rate of 0.48 CS/TP needed to maintain a viable population (Figure 2).
+While final rates of productivity for 2019 remain to be seen, the reproductive success of Squam's loon pairs remains far below pre-2005 levels, and productivity has remained low since the period of critical decline in 2005-2007.
+Loon breeding success from 2008-2018 of 0.19 chicks surviving/territorial pair is less than half the statewide average and far less than the rate of 0.48 chicks surviving/territorial pair needed to maintain a viable population (Figure 2).
 Translating these rates to actual numbers of loon chicks, from 1995-2004 an average of ten chicks were hatched each year on Squam and an average of seven chicks fledged.

 LPC carries out management activities to help increase the chances for successful productivity and chick survival.
-In 2019, LPC floated 8 nesting rafts on Squam Lake (Figure 3), 3 of those rafts were used, but no chicks hatched from those raft nesting attempts-a remarkably low rate of raft success.
-This was in contrast to 2018, when 5 of the 6 chicks hatched came off of a raft.
-LPC protected all 11 nesting attempts in 2019 by placing ropes and signs around the nesting areas, and all chicks that hatched were protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.
+In 2018 and 2019, LPC floated 8 nesting rafts each year on Squam Lake (Figure 3).
+In 2018, 5 of the 6 chicks hatched on Squam came from nesting rafts floated by LPC.
+In 2019, to date 3 rafts have been used, but no chicks have hatched yet from these nest attempts.
+All nesting attempts (10 in 2018 and 9 to date in 2019) have been protected by ropes and signs around the nesting areas, and chicks have been protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.